volkamerlab/volkamerlab_org/content/positions/_index.md

 - A brief description (3-4 sentences) of what you want to work on in our group
 - Field of interest (refer to the table below) - with concrete topic suggestions, if possible - and specify the most fitting supervisor in your email

-Please write an email including the Volkamer Lab member you would like to work with and CC Paula (paula.kramer@cs.uni-saarland.de) and Floriane (floriane.odje@uni-saarland.de).
+Please write an email including the Volkamer Lab member you would like to work with and CC Paula (paula.kramer[at]cs.uni-saarland.de) and Floriane (floriane.odje[at]uni-saarland.de), or our admin (stefanie.wessinger[at]uni-saarland.de).

 **Important:** Do not use volkamer@cs.uni-saarland.de for Master’s/Bachelor’s HiWi position applications and inquiries.